December 2021; updated July 2022

 Guidance for first responders on the short-term care of confiscated pangolins published

 An IUCN SSC Pangolin Specialist Group product, this document provides guidance to law enforcement personnel and others on how to care for live confiscated pangolins until they can be transferred to a suitable care facility or veterinarian.
-The guide can be accessed here.
+The most recent version of this guide can be accessed here.

 IUCN Red List assessments for pangolins updated